MarioLegenda/blue-dot/README.md

 *run()* method, will be in the *data* property of the *Entity* object and in that regard, has no difference between the scenario result or simple statement result.

+## 12. Filters

+Filters are a way of filtering out the result after a certain statement was executed.
+You can use it to find a certain entry in a list of entries, extract a single column out of a list of entries or link columns in a one-to-many relationship.

+It is important to note that filters do **not** work with object but only with plain arrays.

+Filters can be found on the result of the **Entity** object

+#### 12.1 A list of possibilities

+**Very important**

+Every *Entity* object is immutable.
+That means that after you apply a filter on a result, you will get a new *Entity* object back which preserves the original result.

+**Entity::findBy($columns:string, $value:any): array**

+Given a *$column* name and a value of the column, returns an array of found values.

+For example:

+If the result of a query is:

+          [
+              0 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+              1 => ['name' => 'Katie', 'last_name' => 'Melua' ... other fields ]
+              2 => ['name' => 'Billie', 'last_name' => 'Holiday' ... other fields ]
+              3 => ['name' => 'Dolly', 'last_name' => 'Parton' ... other fields ]
+              4 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+          ]

+if you call $entity->findBy('name', 'Natalia'), this method will return a list of all results that have 'Natalia' in the name column.
+It is important to say that this method will return an *array* of numerically indexed entries even if there is only one entry.

+In this example, it will return 2 entries.

+**Entity::find($column:string, $value:any): array**

+This method returns a single entry only if a single entry actually exists in the array of results.
+If we have a result like this one...

+     [
+         0 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+         1 => ['name' => 'Katie', 'last_name' => 'Melua' ... other fields ]
+         2 => ['name' => 'Billie', 'last_name' => 'Holiday' ... other fields ]
+         3 => ['name' => 'Dolly', 'last_name' => 'Parton' ... other fields ]
+         4 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+     ]

+*$entity->find('name', 'Natalia')* will throw an exception because there are 2 rows that have the string 'Natalia' as the value of the name column.
+Wrap this method into a try/catch clause to avoid the exception.

+**Entity::extractColumn($column:string): array**

+Entity::extractColumn() returns all entries of one column.

+     [
+         0 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+         1 => ['name' => 'Katie', 'last_name' => 'Melua' ... other fields ]
+         2 => ['name' => 'Billie', 'last_name' => 'Holiday' ... other fields ]
+         3 => ['name' => 'Dolly', 'last_name' => 'Parton' ... other fields ]
+         4 => ['name' => 'Natalia', 'last_name' => 'Natalie' ... other fields ]
+     ]

+$entity->extractColumn('name') will return a list of all name properties like this...

+     [
+         'name' => ['Natalia', 'Katie', 'Billie', 'Dolly', 'Natalia'] ]

+**Entity::normalizeJoinedResult($grouping:array, $columns:array): array**

+This is a special method that deals only with relationships between MySQL tables.
+If you have a one-to-many relationship, use this method to group the fields in a natural way.

+For example, if we have a table *words* and a table *translations* and *translations* table has a many-to-one relationship to *words*, execution a join sql query will result in the number of rows that *translations* table has even if *words* has only one row for a search word.

+     SELECT w.id, w.name, t.translation FROM words AS w INNER JOIN translations AS t ON w.id = t.word_id AND w.id = 1;

+If *translations* has 10 rows for a single word, this query would return 10 rows with identical information from the *words* table rows and different translations.
+This is not what we want.

+To group this result, use

+     $entity->normalizeJoinedResult([
+         'linking_column' => 'id',
+         'columns' => ['translations']
+     ]);

+*linking_column* tells us the relationship between the rows.
+It the above example, *id* would be identical for all rows since it is the *id* of the *words* table. *columns* are the columns you would like to group.
+The result is

+     [
+         'id' => 1,
+         'name' => 'word_name',
+         'translations' => [
+             'translation1',
+             'translation2',
+             ... other translations
+         ]
+     ]

+You can choose as much columns as you like.

+#### Chaining filters

+Filters can be chained to get to a wanted result.
+If we wanted to extract all the translations from the *Entity::normalizeJoinedResult()* example into a single associative array, we could use

+    $entity
+        ->normalizeJoinedResult([
+            'linking_column' => 'id',
+            'columns' => ['translations'],
+        ])
+        ->extractColumn('translations')
+        ->normalizeIfOneExists()

+The result of these methods would be a single array with all the found translations.

+You can also use this example with this SQL query

+    SELECT w.id, w.name, t.translation FROM words AS w INNER JOIN translations AS t ON w.id = t.word_id;

+This is the same example that we used with *Entity::normalizeJoinedResult()* but we dropped the *AND id = 1* which gives us all the translations of a single word.
+In the new example, we want the translations of all the words that have a translation.
+If, for example, we have 3 words with 10 translations for each, the above query would return 30 rows, one row for each translation.

+So, first we are going to normalize the result to group all the translations for a particular word into a single *translations* field.
+After that, we find the the word with *id = 2* and normalize the result to return a single string key based array.

+    $entity
+        ->normalizeJoinedResult([
+            'linking_column' => 'id',
+            'columns' => ['translations'],
+        ])
+        ->find('id', 2);
+        ->normalizeIfOneExists()

+#### 12.2 Using configuration filters

+You can use all the filters in configuration also, but there is one downside.
+If you read the entire chapter on filters, you know that using filters in code with the *Entity* object preserves the original *Entity* object.
+Every filter method returns a new object which makes the *Entity* object immutable.

+That is not the case with configuration entities.
+If you choose to apply a filter (or chain filters) in configuration, the original result is lost.

+You can use filters in configuration like this:

+    normalize_joined_result_find_all_users:
+        sql: SELECT * FROM users
+        filter:
+            by_column: 'id'

+*by_column* is an alias for *Entity::extractColumn()* when used in code.
+This will have the same effect as calling *Entity::extractColumn()*.

+You can also chain the filters in configuration:

+    normalize_joined_result_find_all_users:
+        sql: select.find_all_users
+        filter:
+            normalize_joined_result:
+                linking_column: 'id'
+                columns: ['username']
+            find: [id, 7]
+            normalize_if_one_exists: true

+*Please note that normalize_if_one_exists has to receive the boolean true or false*

+When used in configuration, all filters are grouped and sent to an observer pattern that does not care about the original result, only the result it gets from the next executing filter.

+The choice of using filters in code or in the configuration is up to you.
+If you do not need to preserve the original result, use configuration filters.
+If you need the original result but also the results of filters, use the filters in code as method of the *Entity* object.
+The choice is yours.

 ## 13. Imports

 Imports are a way of centralizing all your sql queries into one .yml file.
 Path to that file is injected